shadowsocks/ShadowDNS/README.rst

 `Shadowsocks <https://github.com/clowwindy/shadowsocks>`__ as the server.

 ShadowDNS creates a DNS server at localhost.
-Currently only UDP implemented.
-TCP will arrive soon.

 Experimental; use with caution.